 There are even reports that it could get an iPhone X-style look, but we're not sure Apple is ready to bring Face ID to its entry level iPhone just yet.

 To be honest we've got no idea what the follow-up to the iPhone X is going to be called, but this guess is as good as any.
 (Many feel that Apple is about to finally give up on version numbers for its phones, and just call the next model the iPhone.)

-We'd also love it if Touch ID could make a comeback in addition to Face ID.
+Speaking of which, it looks likely that Face ID will be coming to more iPhones (and even the iPad), but we'd love it if Touch ID could make a comeback.
 This would be possible if Apple can incorporate a fingerprint scanner under the glass, something which was too technologically challenging in 2017 but may be feasible now.

 Read more here: iPhone 2018 rumours

 Next we'll look at what's in store for the iPad in 2018.

 The iPad mini received a minor update in March 2017, gaining more capacity for the same price, which was £419 at the time, but is now £399/$399 for the 128GB Wi-Fi model and £549/$529 (now £529) for the 128GB Wi-Fi + Cellular.
 However, this was not the iPad mini 5 anticipated, and given that the iPad mini 4 was last updated in September 2015, it's clear that Apple isn't too focused on its smaller tablets and Apple does state that the most popular tablet size is 9.7in.

 During spring 2018 we saw the introduction of the new, cheaper iPad.
 We don't just mean cheaper in terms of that product seeing a discount - the iPad is now cheaper than the iPad mini at £319/$329 (you can buy an iPad from Apple here).